tallguyjenks/fla.sh/README.md

 ## Usage

-The `deck.csv` file should have colon `:` seperated values in 4 columns
+The `deck.csv` file should have colon `:` separated values in 4 columns

 Organized like this: